-People usually have 4 wisdom teeth, 2 on each side of the mouth (1 on the bottom jaw and 1 on the top jaw).
-Some people have fewer wisdom teeth and, other people have more.
+People usually have 4 wisdom teeth, with 2 on each side of the mouth (1 on the bottom jaw and 1 on the top jaw).
+Some people have fewer wisdom teeth and other people have more.

-Wisdom teeth are the last teeth to come through into the mouth.
-These usually come through between the ages of 18 and 24 years.
+Wisdom teeth are the last teeth to come through into your mouth.
+They usually come through between the ages of 18 and 24 years.

-A wisdom tooth can fail to come through properly into the mouth.
-It can become stuck, either under the gum, or as it pushes through the gum.
+Sometimes, a wisdom tooth does not come through properly into your mouth.
+It can get stuck, either under your gum or as it pushes through the gum.
 This is called an impacted wisdom tooth.

 Problems with wisdom teeth

-Wisdom teeth are at the back of the mouth and can be difficult to clean, which can lead to problems.
+Wisdom teeth are at the back of your mouth.
+They can be difficult to clean, which can lead to problems.
 Some of these problems can cause pain and swelling.

-These are the most common reasons why wisdom teeth are removed.
+These are the most common reasons why we need to remove wisdom teeth.

 Infection of the gum around the tooth

-An infection of the gum around the tooth (pericoronitis) happens in up to 6 out of 10 people that we see.
-It is the most common reason wisdom teeth are removed.
-This type of infection can cause pain and swelling, but sometimes symptoms are mild.
+Up to 6 out of 10 people that we see have an infection of the gum around the tooth (pericoronitis).
+It is the most common reason why we remove wisdom teeth.
+This type of infection can cause pain and swelling, but sometimes your symptoms are mild.

-This might not cause immediate problems until the tooth decay affects the nerve of the tooth.
-If this happens, an abscess can form and you will have toothache.
+Tooth decay might not cause immediate problems until it affects the nerve of the tooth.
+If this happens, an abscess (a collection of pus caused by a bacterial infection) can form and you will have toothache.

 All teeth form within a sack, which can sometimes expand like a balloon.
 This is called a cyst.
-Over time this can become larger and cause problems.
+The cyst can become larger with time and cause problems.
 We see this in less than 1 in 100 people with wisdom tooth problems.

-Impacted wisdom teeth that cause problems will often be removed.
-Non-impacted wisdom teeth that are useful can sometimes be treated, but some still need to be removed.
+We often remove impacted wisdom teeth that cause problems.
+Sometimes we can treat non-impacted wisdom teeth that are useful, but some still need to be removed.